 However, all of that comes with a cost – they consume way more resources than traditional models, as every call is generated online.

-Nothing is perfect in this world, but we can assure you that these phone systems are absolutely worth every penny.
+Nothing is perfect in this world, but we can assure you that these phone systems are worth every penny.

 There are two basic VoIP phone systems on the market – hardware-based VoIP systems and software-based VoIP systems.